Is Online Therapy right for you?

 - Are a danger to themselves

-Dr. Pollard has served clients throughout Maryland including Silver Spring, Columbia, Baltimore City, Pikesville, Owings Mills, Laurel, Catonsville, Upper Marlboro, College Park, Ellicott City, Bethesda, and Hyattsville.
+Dr. Pollard has served clients throughout Maryland including Silver Spring, Columbia, Baltimore City, Pikesville, Owings Mills, Laurel, Catonsville, Waldorf, Upper Marlboro, College Park, Ellicott City, Bethesda, and Hyattsville.
 Counties served also include Montgomery County, Howard County, Prince George’s County, Baltimore County, Anne Arundel County, and Charles County.
 She lived, worked, and trained professionally in the state of Maryland for over a decade.
 Therefore, she has a rich knowledge of and appreciation for the Maryland and Washington DC metro area.

 Clients who tend to best appreciate online therapy: